simao-eugenio/shypn/doc/KEYBOARD_SHORTCUTS_SAVE_FIX.md

-# Keyboard Shortcuts - Save Operations Fix
+# Keyboard Shortcuts - File Operations Implementation

 **Date**: October 16, 2025
 **Status**: ✅ Complete
-**Issue**: Ctrl+S and Ctrl+Shift+S keyboard shortcuts were not working to save files
+**Issue**: Ctrl+S, Ctrl+Shift+S, and Ctrl+O keyboard shortcuts were not working

 ## Problem

-While the UI tooltips showed "Save File (Ctrl+S)" and "Save As...
-(Ctrl+Shift+S)", these keyboard shortcuts were **not actually implemented**.
-Users could only save files by:
+While the UI tooltips showed "Save File (Ctrl+S)", "Save As...
+(Ctrl+Shift+S)", and "Open File (Ctrl+O)", these keyboard shortcuts were **not actually implemented**.
+Users could only perform file operations by:
-- Clicking the Save button in the File Explorer panel
+- Clicking the Save/Open buttons in the File Explorer panel
-- Using the context menu "Save" option
+- Using the context menu options

 This is inconsistent with standard desktop application behavior and reduces productivity.